 Federal Direct Parent PLUS Loan Program

-This is non-need-based, credit-worthy loan that a parent may borrow in his or her name to assist with the student's educational costs.
-If you wish to borrow, we suggest that you wait until June 1 to apply, as the federal government will have to check your credit a second time if you apply too early.
-In order for timely fall disbursement, please make sure you have completed all of the steps by July 15.
+This is a non-need-based, credit-worthy loan that a parent may borrow in his or her name to assist with the student's educational costs.
+If you wish to borrow, we suggest that you wait until May 15 to apply, as the federal government will have to check your credit a second time if you apply too early.
+To ensure timely disbursement, please make sure you have completed all of the steps by August 1.
+(You may apply later if you wish, but this does not give enough time for the fall funds to disburse when classes begin.)

-- Student must complete Free Application for Federal Student Aid (FAFSA).
+- Student must complete the Free Application for Federal Student Aid (FAFSA).
+The FAFSA is required every year.

-- Department of Education PLUS application -- the parent borrower must sign in using parent's SSN, birth date and
+- Department of Education PLUS application -- the parent borrower must sign in at https://studentloans.gov.
+This needs to be completed each year you wish to borrow.

 - Flexible repayment terms with up to 10 years to repay, which includes interest-only payments or deferring principal and interest payment while the student is enrolled.